sakan811/NipponDaily/README.md

 3. Use category buttons to search specific topics (Politics, Business, Technology, Culture, Sports)
    - _Note: Time range and category filters affect the actual news search, not just display_
 4. Read AI summaries for quick understanding of each article
+5. News is automatically displayed with the most recent articles first
-5. Click "Read Original" to visit full articles
+6. Click "Read Original" to visit full articles

 ## Development Commands